 CHANGES TO OUR VISITOR POLICY DUE TO COVID-19

 We understand that patients, families, and loved ones want to be together during illness or hospitalization, and while we are empathetic to this, we must focus on our responsibility to keep our patients, employees, and community members safe.
-At this time, we've restricted all patient visitors at the hospital.
-Read on for more detailed information about these changes.
+Please review our updated visitor policy prior to coming to the Hospital.

 All visitors should stop at the Information Desk, located at the main entrance of the hospital, to check patient room numbers as transfers sometimes take place without advance notice.
 A stop at the Information Desk will eliminate confusion and allow more time for visits.
 When allowed to visit, children under 14 years old must be accompanied by a responsible adult at all times.
 At times, certain clinical situations or privacy issues may arise in which restrictions or limitations on visitation may need to be enforced by clinical staff.
 The limitations may include the timing, frequency or number of visits.

 Visitors are limited to two at a time.
 Please note specific visiting hours with some age and visitor restrictions by clinical area.
 To protect patients, staff, and visitors, those not seeking care who have a fever, cough, or are exhibiting flu-like and/or respiratory illness symptoms will not be allowed to visit.
 We urge people to reconsider bringing children in to visit as we don't want to expose them to flu or other illnesses and cannot guarantee their protection.

 Visiting hours are 1 - 8pm.
 Visitors to the maternity unit are restricted to people over the age of 18 years old.
 The only exception to the age restriction is healthy children coming to see a new sibling.
 As always, the patient's significant other is allowed 24 hour visitation.